Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 `Glean.setUploadEnabled()` should be called in response to the user enabling or disabling telemetry.
-This method should also be called at least once prior to calling `Glean.initialized()`.
+This method should also be called at least once prior to calling `Glean.initialize()`.

-When going from enabled to disabled, all pending events, metrics and pings are cleared.
+When going from enabled to disabled, all pending events, metrics and pings are cleared, except for `first_run_date`.
 When re-enabling, core Glean metrics will be recomputed at that time.

 ### Adding new metrics